privateprep/coding-space-website/src/pages/experience-levels/high-school-code.md

 ---
 templateKey: experience-levels
 title: High School Code
+seo:
+  title: High School Code
+  seo_description: >
-seo_description: In the high school program (ages 14-17, co-ed), students will combine all the skills they’ve learned, launch solo projects, and learn to collaborate with other coders to pair-program on software projects of their creation.
+    In the high school program (ages 14-17, co-ed), students will combine all the skills they’ve learned, launch solo projects, and learn to collaborate with other coders to pair-program on software projects of their creation.
 categoryIds:
   - 49
 courseOfferingEndpoint: /feeds/coding_space/classes?class_category_ids[]=49